 Having a regular Pap smear is a vital part of your overall health as a woman.
 Nurse practitioner Raisa Howard of Womens Clinic LA offers comprehensive Pap smear testing for women in the greater Los Angeles area.
-Use the online scheduler or call today to book your appointment at either office location in Los Angeles or El Segundo, California.
+Use the online scheduler or call today to book your appointment at the office location in El Segundo, California.

 A Pap smear, also called a Pap test, is used to screen women for cervical abnormalities that may lead to cancer.
 The diagnostic test only takes a few minutes.

 Your nurse practitioner has you lie back comfortably while she uses a swab to collect cells from your cervix.
 The swab is sent to the laboratory for evaluation.
 Results are usually back in less than two weeks.